Next deadline: TBA

-The CLS Program is part of a U.S. government effort to expand dramatically the number of Americans studying and mastering critical foreign languages.
+The Critical Language Scholarship (CLS) is part of a U.S. government effort to expand dramatically the number of Americans studying and mastering 15 foreign languages that are critical to national security and economic prosperity.
+It is a fully-funded 8–10-week overseas language and cultural immersion program for a diverse range of American undergraduate and graduate students at every level of language learning.
 Students of diverse disciplines and majors are encouraged to apply.
-Participants are expected to continue their language study beyond the scholarship period, and later apply their critical language skills in their future professional careers.
+Participants are expected to continue their language study beyond the scholarship period and later apply their critical language skills in their future professional careers.

-In acceptable mental and physical health
+- in acceptable mental and physical health

-Able to get a visa to the host country.
+- able to get a visa to the host country.

 CLS applications are reviewed by language faculty, area specialists, study abroad professionals, and fellowship advisors.
 Recipients will be selected on the basis of merit with consideration for:

 - commitment to language learning